colin-eberhardt/gisual/README.md

 2. `cd` into the `gisual` folder on your machine
 3. Run `docker compose build`, if running this for the first time.
 4. Run `docker compose up -d`
+5. When you're down shut it down `docker compose down -v`

-Nice, your app should be available at `http://localhost:8000`
+Nice, your app should be available at `http://localhost/`

 # Usage